oplaner4/jquery.smartSticky/README.md

 Use `true` to show and `false` to hide.

-These callbacks are fired at initialization, when activated and on window scroll and resize separately for each fixed element.
+This callback is fired at initialization, when activated and on window scroll and resize separately for each fixed element.

+If `show.fixed` is set to `'toggle'`, this callback must return `true` for properly behaviour.

 ```javascript
 show: {